pchanial/pyoperators/README.rst

 Pyoperators
 =========

-The pyoperators package defines operators which are functions with a shape and dtype, and linear operators which behave like matrices with a sparse storage footprint.
+The pyoperators package defines operators for high-performance computing.
+They are multi-dimensional functions with optimised and controlled memory management.
+If linear, they behave like matrices with a sparse storage footprint.

 Getting started
 ===============